Germander: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Germander’s bio-active substances, especially flavonoids and diterpenoids, and their interplay with the body are mostly responsible for its physiological benefits.

-When consumed, the antioxidant and anti-inflammatory properties of flavonoids can help scavenge dangerous free radicals and lower inflammation.
+When consumed, the antioxidant and anti-inflammatory properties of flavonoids can help scavenge dangerous and lower inflammation.
 A lower risk of chronic illnesses including heart disease and neurological disorders has been associated with these properties.

 Teuchamaedryn A and its derivatives, as well as other diterpenoids found in germander, exhibit a variety of biological purposes.
 They can fight off some bacterial and fungal infections naturally due to their possible antibacterial properties.
 These diterpenoids also have the ability to alter opioid receptors, suggesting that they can have analgesic or pain-relieving properties.